To shoe or not to shoe, that is the dilemma that many horse owners face.

 Why do wild horses not need shoes?

-Wild horses live in the ideal environment as they:
+Wild horses (like the Przewalski) live in the ideal environment as they:

 - Have access to a wide range of terrain including rough grassland and rocky grounds.